vmthanh-bi/100DaysOfSwiftUI/Project 18 - Layout and Geometry/README.md

 ## Day 2

 - Absolute Positioning in SwiftUI using `position()` and `offset()`
-- Understanding frames and coordinates in GeometryReader (Global, Custom and Local Center)
+- Understanding frames and coordinates in `GeometryReader`
+  - Global
+  - Custom
+  - Local Center
-- ScrollView effects with the help of GeometryReader
+- ScrollView effects using `GeometryReader`

 ## Day 3
 ### Challenges